The Greatest Show on Earth (film): Plot

-Brad, who runs a clean show, catches crooked midway concessionaire Harry cheating the customers.
-Harry is fired, vows revenge, and hangs about the periphery of the show sowing disaffection, particularly with Klaus.
-Several months later, Sebastian rejoins the show, but his right arm is paralyzed.
-A guilt-ridden Holly professes her love for Sebastian over the unfeeling Brad.
-Angel berates Holly for her actions, and starts a relationship with Brad herself.
-During one of the performances, a furious Klaus threatens to have an elephant step on Angel rather than let her go to another man.
-Brad intervenes to save her, and fires Klaus.
+Brad catches and fires crooked midway concessionaire Harry for cheating customers.
+Harry hangs about the show's periphery sowing disaffection, particularly with the jealous Klaus.
+Sebastian eventually rejoins the show, but with his right arm paralyzed, can only do menial work.
+A guilt-ridden Holly professes she loves Sebastian, believing Brad has no feelings for her.
+When Angel starts a relationship with Brad, Klaus threatens to kill Angel during a performance with one of the elephants.
+Brad intervenes and fires Klaus.

-FBI Special Agent Gregory joins the second section of the circus train hunting for the mercy killer.
-He shows Brad a photo of Buttons, but Brad does not recognize the image of Buttons without makeup.
-Later, Buttons tells Brad that Sebastian has feeling in his injured hand, a sign that his disability is not permanent.
-Brad makes the connection, and casually observes that Gregory will be taking fingerprints at the next stop, so Buttons can escape or lay low if he wishes.
+An FBI special agent hunting the mercy killer accompanies the circus train, believing the doctor might be hiding in the show.
+Brad, never having seen Buttons out of makeup, does not recognize the doctor's photo.
+Meanwhile, Buttons tells Brad that Sebastian has regained some feeling in his hand.
+Brad, having made the connection, casually mentions that the FBI man will be taking fingerprints at the next stop, allowing Buttons to escape or lie low.

-Harry and Klaus stop the first section to rob it.
-Klaus sees the second train coming, and realizes that Angel is aboard.
+During a jump to a new venue, Harry and Klaus stop the first train to rob the pay wagon.
+Klaus sees the second section coming, and realizes that Angel is aboard.
 He turns his car's headlights down the track to warn the oncoming train.
-Unable to brake in time, the second train smashes the car, killing Klaus and Harry.
-It also collides with the first train, causing great damage and many casualties.
+Unable to brake in time, the second train smashes the car, killing Klaus and Harry, then collides with the first section, causing destruction and mayhem.

-Brad is pinned in the wreckage, bleeding from a cut artery.
-Buttons tries to slip away from the wreck site, but Holly, realizing whom she truly loves, begs Buttons for help.
-Buttons gives Brad a direct transfusion from Sebastian, who has the same rare blood type.
-Gregory assists Buttons, and afterwards reluctantly arrests him, telling him "You're all right."
-Buttons gives his dog to a child, and leaves with Gregory to face an unknown fate.
+Brad is pinned in the wreckage and severely bleeding.
+Holly stops Buttons from slipping away and begs him to help Brad.
+Buttons gives Brad a direct blood transfusion from Sebastian.
+Special Agent Gregory assists him and afterwards reluctantly arrests Buttons.

-Holly takes command of the show, mounting a parade that leads the whole nearby town to an open-air performance.
-Brad now realizes how much he loves Holly, but she now has no time for him because the show must go on.
-Sebastian proposes marriage to Angel and she accepts.
-Holly leads the performers in an improvised "spec" around the three rings – a magnificent recovery from the disaster that ensures the circus will continue its tour.
+Holly takes command, mounting a parade and an open-air performance.
+Brad realizes he loves Holly, and Sebastian proposes to Angel.
+Holly leads the performers in an improvised "spec" around the three rings – a recovery from the disaster that insures the circus will continue its national tour.